Turbo Takeaways

 Bankruptcy is a legal proceeding that can provide relief to those unable to repay debts.
-While everyone’s situation is different, senior citizen bankruptcy (Chapters 7 and 13) works well for those who do not own their own homes or have much equity.
+While everyone’s situation is different, senior citizen bankruptcy (Chapters 7 and 13) can work well for those who do not own their own homes or have much equity.

 Credit card debts and medical bills can be a burden in the golden years, compounded by the fact that many older adults are on a fixed income.
 If you’re approaching retirement or are already retired, making hefty debt payments each month can be challenging.